Lithuania–Poland relations: Communist era

 The Second World War put an end to independent Polish and Lithuanian states.
 After the war, both former states fell under the domination of the Soviet Union.
-Poland was shifted westwards, thus giving up most of the disputed territories previously containing significant Lithuanian minority in the Second Polish Republic, those territories were incorporated into Lithuanian SSR and Belarus SSR, itself one of the Soviet republics.
+Poland was shifted westwards, thus giving up most of the disputed territories previously containing significant Lithuanian minority in the Second Polish Republic, those territories were incorporated into the Soviet Union as the Lithuanian and Belarusian Soviet Republics.
 At the same time many Poles from Kresy were allowed to leave the Soviet Union, and mostly were transferred west to Recovered Territories, and the Polish minority in Lithuania (or Lithuanian SSR) was also significantly downsized.
 The remaining Polish minority in Lithuania became subject to Lithuanization and Sovietization policies.

 Under the eye of the Soviet Union, the various ethnic groups in the Eastern Bloc were to cooperate peacefully.
 To prevent creation or recreation of historical alliances that could weaken the Soviet regime, Soviet policy was aimed at minimizing the role of the historical ties between those nations, and there were few contacts of any significance between Poland and Lithuania during that period.

+The Polish government-in-exile and Lithuanian Diplomatic Service in-exile also had no relations or contact during the same time period.